 On that same note, lone hikers have a greater chance of being lost than people hiking in a group, so stay focused.

 Another big concern is being attacked by an animal – bears, wolves, cougars, snakes, insects, butterflies, you name it (ok, maybe not butterflies).
 The best thing to do to avert this gives ample warning by making noise when walking through risky areas.
+Learn how to avoid wild animal attacks by checking out our earlier piece on the topic.

 Most animals will avoid contacts with humans, except mountain lions, which typically prey on lonely hikers (well, not hikers exclusively, they do have a varied diet, it’s just that the risk of a cougar attack is higher if you’re alone).
 On that note, be sure to have a bear mace with you.